BomScoob12/onebox-todo/README.md

 A full-stack Todo application with React frontend and Express backend.

+> ✨ This project is built with the **code-by-cursor** vibe: fast iteration, low boilerplate, and full control.

 ## 🚀 Features

 - ✅ **React Frontend** - Modern UI with Vite build system